sandeshdamkondwar/ContactApplication/README.md

 User will be able to

-Add contact
+Add contact,
-Edit contact
+Edit contact,
-Delete contact or contacts
+Delete contact or contacts,
 Filter the contacts